Luluc: Dear Hamlyn – 2008

 Luluc released their debut album, Dear Hamlyn, in 2008; the songs were written following the death of Randell's father.
 Dear Hamlyn eventually gained a large group of influential admirers.
-Peter Blackstock co-founder of No Depression Magazine, wrote of the album, "The most beautiful album I've heard in ten years."
+Peter Blackstock co-founder of No Depression magazine, wrote of the album, "The most beautiful album I've heard in ten years".
 In 2011 Nick Drake's producer, Joe Boyd, also taken by Dear Hamlyn, invited Luluc to feature in his Nick Drake tribute tour.
 They contributed the tracks "Things Behind the Sun" and "Fly" to the live tribute album, Way to Blue: The Songs of Nick Drake in 2013.
 Dear Hamlyn was reissued and given worldwide release on Sub Pop Records on March 8, 2019.

 Collaborations

-Zoe Randell is a co-writer on The National song "Pink Rabbits" from their 2013 album, Trouble Will Find Me.
+Randell co-wrote the music on The National song "Pink Rabbits" from their 2013 album, Trouble Will Find Me.

-Zoe & Steve sang backing vocals on the Leonard Cohen song “Listen to the Hummingbird” on Cohens final album, Thanks for the Dance.

-Luluc were invited by Nick Drake's manager/producer, Joe Boyd, to cover Drake's songs as part of the Way to Blue: The Songs of Nick Drake tour and live album.
+Luluc sang backing vocals on the Leonard Cohen song "Listen to the Hummingbird" on Cohens final album, Thanks for the Dance.
+They were invited by Nick Drake's manager/producer, Joe Boyd, to cover Drake's songs as part of the Way to Blue: The Songs of Nick Drake tour and live album.
 Luluc's version of "Things Behind the Sun" was chosen as a lead single.

-Zoe Randell sang harmonies on J Mascis (Dinosaur Jr.) song "I Went Dust" from Elastic Days.

-Steve sang backing vocals on The National song "Lean" which was recorded for The Hunger Games: Catching Fire – Original Motion Picture Soundtrack.
+Randell sang harmonies on J Mascis (Dinosaur Jr.) song "I Went Dust" from Elastic Days.
+Hassett sang backing vocals on The National song "Lean" which was recorded for The Hunger Games: Catching Fire – Original Motion Picture Soundtrack.